-Involves the preparation and testing of epoxy-impregnated samples to determine the mechanical and thermal properties of the epoxy system selected.
+Involves the testing of epoxy-impregnated samples to determine the mechanical and thermal properties of the epoxy system selected.
+PPPL will prepare all test samples.
 Both PPPL and an outside consultant will complete this work.
 Tests will be performed to: